CjustC/datasciencecoursera/GettingAndCleaningData/README.md

 12. Create Tidy data
 13. Write both 'FullData' and Tidy data to flat files

-Both the FullData.txt and 'Tidy.txt' can be found in this repository
+'Tidy.txt' can be found in this repository

 ## About the Code Book
 The CodeBook.md file describes the variables, the data, and any transformations performed to clean up the data.